 - Step on a floating platform and spot underwater marine life.

 - Kayaking Night Glow tour

 - SUP Experience

 Distance from Abu Dhabi City Center – 43 min (60.7 km) via Sheikh Zayed Bin Sultan St/E10.
 Click here for Google Map Co-ordinates.

-Hidden gem of Abu Dhabi which not many people know about it.
+Hidden gem of Abu Dhabi that not many people know about it.
 Peaceful beach with swaying palm trees.
-A perfect place to witness amazing sunset.
+A perfect place to witness the amazing sunset.

 ENTRANCE – Free